 There are 11 officially recognised languages in South Africa, most of them indigenous.
-English is one of these, and expats can expect to find people who speak and understand it everywhere they go.
+Expats can expect to find people who speak and understand English everywhere they go.
 English is the language of the cities, commerce and banking, government and official documents.

 There has been a phenomenal increase in foreign-language visitors to Cape Town over the past decade, with many of them opting to stay longer than they had originally planned.
 It is not surprising then that there has been a growing need for language centres offering English language tuition and accompanying services where expats can learn English as another language.

 As part of this growth, an association of quality language centres, Education South Africa or EduSA has been established.
 The main purpose of EduSA is to further the notion of Edu-Tourism in South Africa.
 Educational centres in South Africa that service both foreign and local clients are allowed the opportunity to benefit from belonging to a national organisation that has countrywide, regional and local interests at heart.
 At the same time, the organisation works to provide the best possible platform for promoting South Africa as a major destination for youth travel.

 EduSA ensures standards of quality and professionalism, affiliation to international organisations, competitive prices, accommodation choices, exciting social programmes, and the opportunity to do more than just learn a language.